Monip1/monip1.github.io/docs/home.md

 nav_order: 0
 ---

-# Human Centered Process Oriented Introduction to Programming
+# Human-Centered Process-Oriented Introduction to Programming
 {: .no_toc}

 CSE 8A/6R at UC San Diego (Fall 2025)